IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-defiined.md

 ## The marketing hype

-Likely, thanks to some _marketing person_, the term _"Serverless"_ was coined to attract the attention of people wishing reduce the server cost of running their applications.
+Likely, thanks to some _marketing person_, the term _"Serverless"_ was coined to attract the attention of people wishing reduce the server costs of running their applications.

 {% hint style="warning" %}
 The name implies that code can be run **without the need for classic servers** at all _**which is absolutely not true**_!